 In March 1964, a 35-year-old African American woman named Johnnie Mae Chappell was walking along the side of the road in Jacksonville, Florida.
-Four white men were driving around listening to the race riots on the radio.
+At the same time, four white men were driving around listening to the race riots on the radio.
 They had a gun on the dashboard.
-As they passed Chappell, one of the men leaned out the car window and shot her to death.
-As the police investigated the crime, evidence began to mysteriously disappear, making it impossible to punish the men who admitted to committing the crime.
+As they passed Chappell, one of the men leaned out the car window and shot her.
+As the police investigated her death, evidence began to mysteriously disappear, making it impossible to punish the men who admitted to committing the crime.

 Crime victims are often put under the same scrutiny as the accused.
 Not only for their version of events, but sometimes for how they look and talk, too.
 We meet a man whose trial hurt worse than his assault.